Religion: Mexica/Yucatec polytheism, regional animism

 Website/contact: boneblue.net, aquapunk.co

 Describe your art practice.

 I am a Chicanx painter, illustrator, object-maker, and iconographer.
 My work focuses primarily on using natural media to engage the numinous through the experience of Nepantla, or “in-between-ness”.
 In my paintings I try to capture impressions of sacred landscape and dreamscape, mingling ancestral memory with lived experience, theophany, meditation, and rootedness in place.
 And in my narrative work, my aim is to facilitate communion: tell mythic stories that are at once entertaining, beautiful, and give honor to the numinous and divine.

 Describe your religious practice.

 I am a spirit-taught practitioner of 20 years, with a heavy emphasis on building relationship and reciprocity with genus loci, ritual objects, and personal daemons.
-I am also a polytheist with devotional and working relationships with several gods, mostly of pre-Colomian Mesoamerica, though primary cultus revolves around deepening my relationship with the storm god Chaak.
+I am also a polytheist and mystic in relationship with several gods, mostly of pre-Colombian Mesoamerica, though the backbone of my practice revolves around maintaining devotional cultus to the storm god Chaak.

 How do your artistic and religious practices intersect?